ChalmersGU-AI-course/shrdlite-course-project/README.md

 - grasp an object on the floor
 - put a ball above the red plank
 - put an object that is under a box on a plank
+- put the red plank left of the yellow brick
+- put the small ball in a box on the floor

 Some cases that are correctly aborted by the Interpreter: